 Remarks to Port Authority Commissioners, 11/16/2017

-Historian Jameson Doig listed “three enduring guidelines that have been crucial to ensuring the Port Authority’s continued political and economic vitality”1 By widening the George Washington Bridge paths, they abide all three.
-They are:
+Historian Jameson Doig listed “three enduring guidelines that have been crucial to ensuring the Port Authority’s continued political and economic vitality”1 By widening the GWB paths, the PA abides all three.

-#1 – To develop a portfolio of “urgently needed” projects.2
+#1 – Develop a portfolio of “urgently needed” projects.2

 - The 4th National Climate Survey details consequences ranging from catastrophic to biblical unless we drastically and immediately reduce CO2 emissions.3

 - 2016 was the first year since the 1970‘s where emissions from the transportation sector exceeded that of power generation.4

 - 94% of the Port Authority’s emissions result from “attracted travel” to its bridges, tunnels, sea and air ports.5 In the vernacular of Willie Sutton, “that’s where the money is.”